agileware/civicrm-sysadm-guide/docs/integration/wordpress/plugins.md

 ### [CiviCRM Event Calendar](https://github.com/osseed/com.osseed.eventcalendar/)

-Event Calendar Extension allows you to show all CiviCRM events in a Calendar by month,day,week.
-The setting page allows you to select which events should be shown on Calendar with the color you want for particular event type.
+Event Calendar Extension allows you to show all CiviCRM events in a calendar by month, day or week.
+The setting page allows you to select which events should be shown on the calendar with the color you want for particular event type.
 The setting page configuration for event types filters allows you to filter by particular event types on calendar and change colors.

-After installing the extension in CiviCRM - copy the folder "yourextensiondirectory/com.osseed.eventcalendar/wordpress/wordpress-event-calendar" to "wordpressdirectory/wp-content/plugins/" and activate the wordpress plugin.
+After installing the extension in CiviCRM - copy the folder `yourextensiondirectory/com.osseed.eventcalendar/wordpress/wordpress-event-calendar` to `wordpressdirectory/wp-content/plugins/` and activate the wordpress plugin.
 You will then be able to add a shortcode to any page or post in which you would like to display a calendar of your events.

 [Download](https://github.com/osseed/com.osseed.eventcalendar/releases)